 Visitor Flow Maps, Engagement Strategy

 How might we keep visitors safe without sacrificing Burning Man's spirit of radical participation?

-No Spectators: The Art of Burning Man at The Renwick Gallery was the first gallery takeover since the blockbuster Wonder, an Instagram sensation which revolutionized the museum, and the gallery was anticipating record attendance.
-Our team was tasked with determining a crowd management system that safeguarded highly interactive artwork and the general public, while maintaining Burning Man's spirit of radical participation.
+No Spectators: The Art of Burning Man at The Renwick Gallery was the first gallery takeover since the blockbuster exhibit, Wonder, a selfie sensation which revolutionized the museum and spurred the Instagram museum craze.
+The gallery was anticipating record attendance, and knew that they needed a strategy to manage visitor flow.

-After the opening I joined the staff in support of the VR simulation.
-This provided me with the unique opportunity of closely observing the effectiveness of our strategies, and continuing to react and adapt to visitor needs.
+This experience taught me the direct impact of a carefully considered visitor flow.
+After the opening in DC, I joined the staff in support of Android Jones' VR simulation.
+This provided me with the unique opportunity of closely observing the effectiveness of our plans, and continuing to react and adapt the visitor flow.

 Exhibition attendance numbers exceeded Wonder, the show was extended for months at The Renwick, and went on to travel to the Cincinnati Art Museum and the Oakland Museum of CA.